meolar/supertux-wiki/Thematic-Guideline.md

 > "My only true point for a shop or similar is that the coins need some sort of purpose.
 If not level bonuses, maybe hints for the NOLOK-keys or other hints, unlockables maybe?" - RustyBox

-* Is Tux a Ninja?
+* Is Tux a ninja?
 Should he have a dash move?
 Or is he less mobile?

 > "SuperTux should remain simple in gameplay.
 Tux is a fat penguin, and although he should factually be mobile (because it's a platformer), his moveset shouldn't make him look skilled in movement (aka, no ninja moves)" - Semphris